jerenner/T9BeamTestAna/README.md

 2023
 ## Quick and dirty start:

+In essence the code runs in parallel over the four midas TTrees, where in every event each channel waveform is stored as TH1D; this is the first a C++ code to run a waveform analysis binary ./bin/waveform_analysis.app

+Then there is ROOT macro scripts/MakeDataPlots.C to plot the charges etc to a root file.
+Next are ToF fit scripts, not updated for 2023 yet.

 make

-bin edges to compute pedestal and search for the peak are defined in config/config.json
+Bin edges to compute pedestal and search for the peak are defined in config/config.json

 ln -s YOURDATAFOLDER data